smblott-github/tpick/README.md

 tpick
 =====

-A simple, curses-based interactive utility for picking one of a number of things.
+`tpick` is a simple, curses-based interactive utility for picking one of a number of things.
+Here are a couple of examples...

+Interactively pick a file (with `zsh`-style globing and read):

+    tpick **/*.gpg | read file

+Interactively pick from standard input (with `zsh`-style read):

+    seq 1000 | tpick -i | read number

+`tpick` works like `dmenu` or `slmenu`: just start typing characters, and only entries containing those characters are displayed.
+Matching is smartcase, and uses `fnmatch`.

+Use `ENTER` to exit, writing the selected element (the one at the top of the list) to standard output.
+You can also exit (and fail) using either `ESCAPE`, `Control-C` or `qq`.
+You never search for two `q` characters in a row, right?